Trzinka/OUTDATED-Home-Assistant-SOLVED---Calculate-cost-for-individual-device-cost-kWh/README.md

-# Home Assistant-SOLVED - Calculate cost for individual device cost/kWh
+# OUTDATED-Home Assistant-SOLVED - Calculate cost for individual device cost/kWh
 `How to make sensors in Home Assistant to display consumption in kWh (day, week, month) and calculate the financial cost per device?`

 ***To get a similar look:***